SamueLagunju/Crypto/README.md

     *   The utility also takes the name of an **ASCII input file** to encrypt/decrypt as an argument.
     *   For example:
         * `crypto-runner.py –e/--encrypt myFile.txt` will encrypt the contents of the myFile.txt file
-        * `crypto-runner.py myFile.txt` will encrypt the contents of the myFile.txt file
+        * `crypto-runner.py myFile.txt` will encrypt the contents of the myFile.txt file `Coming Soon - V2`
         * `crypto-runner.py –d/--decrypt myFile.crp` will decrypt the contents of the myFile.crp file

 2. When the utility is asked to –encrypt an ASCII file, it will take the